simonegaiera/mongodb-airbnb-workshop/_pages/aggregations/aggregations_hint.md

 ---
-title: "Hint: MongoDB Aggregations"
+title: "MongoDB Aggregations"
 permalink: /aggregations/hint/
 layout: single
 ---

-## Hint: Aggregations
+## Hint: MongoDB Aggregations

 For more detailed guidance on each stage, refer to the following MongoDB documentation links:
 - **$match**: Learn how to filter documents in the aggregation pipeline.